Who is this course for?

 We ensure that when you have qualified you will continue your career as part of much wider subject community, connected to professionals across the country.
 Our course will feature visitors who are in the forefront of history teaching today, helping our trainee teachers see beyond their classroom to become the future leaders of the teaching profession.

 The rigour of our course, both in the seminar room and in school, is what makes it so distinctive.
-Our training is complemented by the BPPU Postgraduate Certificate in Education.

 What sort of topics and subjects will I explore?